YottaDB/YDBDoc/ProgGuide/utility.rst

 The third optional parameter defaults to DUMP -FILEHEADER.
 Using any other command dump command has not been tested.

 The fourth optional parameter indicates the level of detail, -ALL, for the DUMP -FILEHEADER command.
-Fore more information on other -FILEHEADER qualifiers, please refer to the DSE chapter in the Administration and Operations Guide.
+Fore more information on other -FILEHEADER qualifiers, please refer to the `DSE chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/dse.html>`_.

 The format of the output array is fdump(<REGION NAME>,<FIELD NAME>).
 In the event of a field collision, dump^%DSEWRAP avoids overwriting existing data by creating number descendants.